Publication history of Dick Grayson: Nightwing

-In the Pre-Crisis continuity, the maturing Dick Grayson grows weary of his role as Batman's young sidekick.
+In pre-Crisis continuity, the maturing Dick Grayson grows weary of his role as Batman's young sidekick.
 He re-names himself Nightwing, recalling his adventure in the Kryptonian city of Kandor, where he and Batman meet the local hero of the same name.

-Nightwing: Secret Files and Origins #1 and Nightwing: Year One tell the full Post-Zero Hour version of how Dick Grayson gives up his identity as Robin (having been "fired" by Batman).
+Nightwing: Secret Files and Origins #1 and Nightwing: Year One show how Dick Grayson gives up his identity as Robin (having been "fired" by Batman).
 Uncertain what to do with his newfound independence, Dick considers giving up fighting crime to study law, but he could not imagine his life any other way.
 Turning to someone that he knows would understand, Dick asks Superman what he should be, if not Robin.
 In reply, Superman tells a tale of long ago on Krypton, about a man who was cast out of his family, just like Dick.
 He dreamed of a world ruled by justice and set out to protect the helpless and victimized as Nightwing.
 Dick then decides to honor the legendary Kryptonian by renaming himself Nightwing.
 This tale retroactively erases the notion that anyone else before Grayson and Bette Kane ever held the titles of Nightwing and Flamebird, except for the birds and the legendary figures named after them.

-In an adventure in which all of his Titans teammates are captured by Deathstroke the Terminator and delivered to the H.I.V.E., Dick reveals his new identity of Nightwing and helps to free them with the help of Jericho.
-Grayson finally moves out of the shadow of the Bat and would lead the Titans through some hard times.